MCom Programme in Marketing 2017

 MCom students are provided with access to dedicated computer facilities within the Department.
 This allows members of the programme to work within the Department and creates an engaging social environment.
 Past students report that this is one of the highlights of their MCom experience and often facilitates the development of lasting social and professional networks.

-The MCom in Marketing requires students to take papers worth a total of 180 points.
+The MCom in Marketing requires students to take papers and a dissertation worth a total of 180 points.

 All students are required to take a 30-point paper on research methods (MKTG 620), which serves as a prerequisite for a 90-point Thesis (MKTG 694), where students carry out an independent piece of academic research.